ton-community/ton-docs/docs/v3/contribute/README.md

 ## Description

-Please provide a brief description of the changes introduced in this pull request.
+Brief description of the changes introduced in this pull request.
 Include any relevant issue numbers or links.

+Closes [link to issue].

 ## Checklist